How to Add Your First Blog Post in WordPress Editor

 A featured image (also known as post thumbnail) is one picture that will represent your post.
 In the past, only some themes allowed this option.
 Today, almost all WordPress themes support featured images.

-To insert a featured image for the post, click “Set featured image” link.
+To insert a featured image for the post, click the “Set featured image” link.
 From this new window, select a picture that you’ve already uploaded, or add a new one from your computer.

 By default, Format, Categories, Tags, and Featured Image boxes are already selected.
 As you can see, those are the ones that we just went through together.
 But a few more boxes still sit empty.
 If you check them, new options will appear below your content editor.
 Let’s quickly see all the options and what they can do for you.

 If you enter URLs of websites in this field, WordPress will send them a notification.
 This way, the admins will know that you linked to their sites from that particular post.
-If you are linking to another WordPress site, you don’t have to do anything – WordPress will automatically send a pingback to linked blog and make the same notification.
+If you are linking to another WordPress site, you don’t have to do anything – WordPress will automatically send a pingback to the linked blog and make the same notification.

 Since trackbacks and pingbacks are often misused for spam, many bloggers turn them off altogether.
 So, if you decide to send a trackback, don’t be surprised if that user never receives it.